lijiaqigreat/ateam-tanks/README.md

 This game will be a unique blend of turn-based and real-time gameplay elements.

-We are writing the game as a desktop application in Java and a not-yet-chosen media framework (likely SDL).
+We are writing the game as a desktop application in Java.

 --